Chancellor of the Exchequer: Budget tipple

 By tradition, the chancellor has been allowed to drink whatever they wish while making the annual budget speech to Parliament.
 This includes alcohol, which is otherwise banned under parliamentary rules.

 Previous chancellors have opted for whisky (Kenneth Clarke), gin and tonic (Geoffrey Howe), brandy and water (Benjamin Disraeli and John Major), spritzer (Nigel Lawson) and sherry and beaten egg (William Gladstone).

-The chancellors after Clarke, Philip Hammond, George Osborne, Alistair Darling and Gordon Brown, opted for water.
+The chancellors after Clarke — Gordon Brown, Alistair Darling, George Osborne and Philip Hammond — opted for water.
 In fact Darling drank what was named "Standard Water" in reference to, and support of, the London Evening Standard newspaper's campaign to have plain tap water available in restaurants at no charge to customers.

 Robe of office

+Chancellor of the Exchequer's robe now at Hughenden Manor.
+(Reputedly made for Pitt the Younger, it was handed down to each of his successors but kept by Disraeli, forcing Gladstone to purchase a replacement).

-The chancellor, as Master of the Mint, has a robe of office, similar to that of the lord chancellor (as seen in several of the portraits depicted below).
-In recent times, it has only regularly been worn at coronations, but some chancellors (at least until the 1990s) have also worn it when attending the Trial of the Pyx as Master of the Mint.
+The chancellor has a robe of office, similar to that of the lord chancellor (as seen in several of the portraits depicted below), which was always worn by the Chancellor when sitting in the Court of Exchequer (prior to the abolition of that Court in 1873).
+In recent times the robe was regularly worn at coronations; other than that it continued to be worn twice-yearly by the Chancellor: it was always worn by the Chancellor when presiding at the Nomination of Sheriffs (though the Chancellor has not attended 'in recent times'), and up until 1997 it was worn annually by the chancellor when attending the verdict of the Trial of the Pyx.
 According to George Osborne, the robe (dating from Gladstone's time in office, and worn by the likes of Lloyd George and Churchill) 'went missing' during Gordon Brown's time as chancellor.